Future developments in Singapore: Changi City

 A designated area in Changi East adjacent to Singapore Changi Airport, Changi City is planned to be a lifestyle business cluster made up of the existing Singapore University of Technology and Design (SUTD) and Changi Business Park, as well as the future Changi East Urban District.
 It will be a major waterfront district with recreational and tourism facilities/amenities while offering seamless "fly-ferry" connections between Changi Airport Terminal 5 and Tanah Merah Ferry Terminal due to their close proximity to one another.

 The future Changi East Urban District, situated between the upcoming Changi Airport Terminal 5 and the existing Tanah Merah Ferry Terminal, will house offices, smart work centres, conference rooms and halls, hotels, and serviced apartments in landscaped public spaces.

-Elementum (Biopolis Phase 6)

-On 27 November 2019, Senior Minister of State for Trade and Industry Koh Poh Koon announced that Biopolis Phase 6 will be built by mid-2022 to meet demand from biotechnology start-ups as part of initiatives to better support them.
-The site was subsequently awarded by JTC Corporation to Ho Bee on 16 March 2020, which will design the 12-storey building, named Elementum, with elements of nature, technology and wellness incorporated.

-Labrador underground substation

-Set to be the first large-scale underground electrical substation in Southeast Asia when completed, the 230,000-volt Labrador underground substation will be able to power up to eight towns nearby such as Pasir Panjang and Clementi.
-A 34-storey commercial development will also be built above the substation.

-Both the substation and commercial building are scheduled to be completed in 2024.
+JTC aeroSpace Four

+Expected to be completed by 2027, JTC aeroSpace Four will expand the industrial space in Seletar Aerospace Park by 11,000 square meters along with 25% more standard-sized factory units.

+This is after the completion of the third phase in 2022 which consists of nine new buildings built in the industrial park.